 For Test Security, no hats, caps, backpacks or purses are permitted in the classroom during exams.
-No drinks or food may be brought into the classroom or lab during an exam.
+No drinks or food may be brought into the classroom during an exam.

 Bottled drinks with a screw top lid may be brought into the classroom during lecture only.
-No food/open containers in classroom or lab.